psenough/livecode.demozoo.org/README.md

 The JSON schema is in [./meta/event.schema.json](./meta/event.schema.json), but you can also take any other file in [./public/data](./public/data) as a base example.

-A more readable version of the schema is available in [./public/doc/schema.html](./public/doc/schema.html).
+A more readable version of the schema is available at [https://livecode.demozoo.org/doc/schema.html](https://livecode.demozoo.org/doc/schema.html).

 Check [CONTRIBUTING.md](./CONTRIBUTING.md) for more information.